truenas/documentation/content/SCALE/SCALETutorials/Apps/EnterpriseApps/MinIOEnterprise/ConfigMinioEnterpriseSNMD.md

 {{< toc >}}

 {{< enterprise >}}
-The instructions in this article apply to the TrueNAS MinIO Enterprise application installed in a Single-Node Multi-Disk (SNMD) multimode configuration.
+The instructions in this article apply to the TrueNAS MinIO Enterprise application installed in a Single-Node Multi-Disk (SNMD) multi mode configuration.

 SCALE Enterprise single controller systems with the applications and virtual machines license have access to the **MinIO Official Enterprise** widget.
 {{< /enterprise >}}